CodeAndCake/Web-stories/sessions/01/README.md

-# Today, Tuesday 26th of January

 <!--

-Managing expectations:
+- [x] Managing expectations:
  			not coding for coding's sake, some title etc coding as a tool in your creative toolbox introduce Twine, but not use it today

+- [ ] homework
+			storymap
+			play a Twine
- homework: storymap, play a Twine, prepare assets
+			prepare assets

 -->

+# Today, Tuesday 26th of January

 1. What's [this workshop about](#hands-up-if-you)?
 * [What is a story?](#what-is-a-story)
 * Story lines
 * Your story

 # Hands up if you...